cloudify-cosmo/butterfly-cloudify-walkthrough/blueprint/README.md

-# cfy-local-nodejs-mongodb
+# cloudify-interactive-tutorial

 ## Summary

-Deploys any NodeJS/Mongo Application using cfy local on AWS and Openstack.
+Deploys Cloudify Interactive tutorial Application using cfy local on AWS.

 A bit more detailed explanation: